 Each year, the award recognizes CBOs that are improving health outcomes and quality of life for older adults and/or persons with disabilities in their communities.
 Award recipients demonstrate the pursuit of bold, transformative initiatives designed to integrate health care and long-term services and supports, and increase their sustainability.
 Eligible recipients include community-based aging and disability organizations, such as Area Agencies on Aging, Centers for Independent Living, faith-based organizations, and other nonprofit or government-based community-based aging and disability services providers.

-Past recipients of this award include the Institute on Aging, Coalition of Limited English Speaking Elderly (CLESE), the Virginia Area Agencies on Aging–Caring for the Commonwealth (VAAACares), and the Southern Maine Agency on Aging (SMAA).
+Past recipients of this award include the Institute on Aging, Coalition of Limited English Speaking Elderly (CLESE), the Virginia Area Agencies on Aging–Caring for the Commonwealth (VAAACares), the Southern Maine Agency on Aging (SMAA) and JASA.